getting-around

 Calle Larios pedestrian street

 Start at Plaza de la Marina, the main tourist information point near the port.
-This is where most walking tours begin.
-The port is behind you, the historic centre ahead.
+Most walking tours begin here, with the port behind you and the historic centre ahead.

 At the top you'll reach Plaza de la Constitucion, the heart of Malaga since Moorish times.
-Cafes line the square.
-Look for the Genoa Fountain in the centre.
+The Genoa Fountain sits in the centre, and cafes line every edge.

-Head back east along Calle Granada, a shopping street leading toward the museums.
+Head back east along Calle Granada toward the museums.
 Continue to the Picasso Museum, housed in the 16th-century Buenavista Palace.
-Even if you don't go inside, the building and courtyard are beautiful.
-Picasso was born one block away in Plaza de la Merced.
+Picasso was born one block away, in Plaza de la Merced.

-Plaza de la Merced is one of Malaga's loveliest squares.
-Picasso's birthplace is on the corner (now a museum).
-The obelisk in the centre honours General Torrijos.
-Cafes and restaurants surround the square.
+Plaza de la Merced is one of the most lived-in squares in the centre.
+Picasso's birthplace is on the corner, now a small museum.
+The obelisk in the centre honours General Torrijos, executed here in 1831.
+Cafes and restaurants line every side.

-Walk south to the Roman Theatre, free to view from the street.
+Walk south to the Roman Theatre, free to see from the street and to enter( most people don't know this ).
 These 1st-century AD ruins were only rediscovered in 1951 during construction work.
 The Moors later used stones from this theatre to build the Alcazaba above.

-If you're up for the climb, head into the Alcazaba, the Moorish fortress above the Roman Theatre.
-The views from the top are worth the effort, and the gardens are peaceful.
+If you're up for the climb, head into the Alcazaba itself.
+The views from the top are worth it, and the terraced gardens are peaceful even in high season.

 Loop back to the Cathedral, known as "La Manquita" (the one-armed lady) because one tower was never finished when funds ran out in the 17th century.
 The rooftop tour offers panoramic views.

-Finish at Muelle Uno, the port's modern waterfront development.
-Restaurants, the Pompidou Centre, and views of the Alcazaba lit up at night.
+Finish at Muelle Uno, the port's waterfront development.
+Restaurants, the Pompidou Centre, and the Alcazaba lit up against the night sky.

 Walking Route: Beach Promenade